krvoje/clockking/README.md

 Keyboard shortcuts are listed on the screen buttons, spacebar toggles whether an item is clocked or not.

+A clock entry contains the following info (might not be contained in the screenshots until I update them):
+- `From` - when the task started
+- `To`- when the task ended
+- `Client` - the client for which the task is (can be empty)
+- `Project` - the project for which the task is (can be empty)
+- `Description` - a description of the task
+- `Duration` - the total (calculated) duration of the task
+- `Clocked` - whether the task is clocked in your external time-tracking app

 ![Clock entries list](screenshots/task_list.png)

 ## Adding a clock entry